ar5had/ES6-notes/README.md

 JavaSript is GC'd language unlike the low level languages like `C` which uses `malloc` and `free` for memory management.
 Though Javascript has GC(garbage collection), ES5 or normal js that we use doesn't have tail call optimization so the performance of recursive function is pretty bad.
 Compiler doesn't take constant memory for such functions, but the memory consumption is increased linearly on each recursive call so eventually we get an `RangeError: Maximum call stack size exceeded`.

 >> ES6 brings this new feature of `Tail Call Optimization` which makes tail call work in the way they were supposed to work.
+Tail call will make the previous stack of function GC'd and all that is left in memory is the stack for tail call method.

 **Tail call but without Tail Call Optimization**